-I'm guessing the Jews were also not expecting the first announcement of His birth to be to a bunch of nasty shepherds.
+I'm guessing that the Jews were also not expecting the first announcement of His birth to be to a bunch of nasty shepherds.

-But here's the part we want to take with us as we go; everything in Scripture means something.
+But here's the part we want to take with us as we go; there is nothing in Scripture that doesn't mean something.
 The shepherds don't really seem that interesting, but they do seem unlikely.